danleejames23/MaxLabsShopify/README.md

 ![Max Labs](preview/assets/logo.jpg)

+## 💼 Hire Me on Upwork!

+**Looking for a Shopify Expert?** I build stunning, conversion-focused e-commerce stores from scratch.
+This project showcases my ability to deliver:

+✅ **Custom Shopify Themes** - Unique designs tailored to your brand
+✅ **Mobile-First Development** - Responsive on all devices
+✅ **Fast & SEO Optimized** - Built for performance and rankings
+✅ **Complete Store Setup** - Products, payments, shipping - everything!

+📩 **[Hire Me on Upwork](https://www.upwork.com/freelancers/~01ec5bf5b596b82fc9)** | 💬 Message me for your project!

+---

 A modern, dark-themed Shopify e-commerce theme designed for supplement and fitness brands.
 Built with performance, conversion optimization, and mobile-first design in mind.

 ## 🚀 Live Demo